mrjones2014/BlazorCMS/README.md

 For our controllers, we'll need DTOs (Data Transfer Objects) to send our models to the client.
 Add these in the `Shared` project so that they can be used directly on the client as well.
 Add your DTOs under a `Dtos` directory.

-Now let's build a controller for each of our entities.
-Add your controllers in the `Server` project, under the `Controllers` directory.

 `EntityDto.cs`
 ```c#